Zuheir Mohsen: Political views

 As a member of the As-Sa'iqa faction, Mohsen followed the line of Ba'athist ideology, which interpreted the question of Palestine through a pan-nationalist sense which contradicted the PLO's official stance and charter that affirmed the independent existence of Palestinian Arabs as a nation which belongs to a single democratic state that consists of all of former Mandatory Palestine.

 In a March 1977 interview with the Dutch newspaper Trouw, Mohsen made the following remark:

 "The Palestinian people does not exist … there is no difference between Jordanians, Palestinians, Syrians, and Lebanese.
 Between Jordanians, Palestinians, Syrians and Lebanese there are no differences.
 We are all part of one people, the Arab nation [...]
 Just for political reasons we carefully underwrite our Palestinian identity.
 Because it is of national interest for the Arabs to advocate the existence of Palestinians to balance Zionism.
-Yes, the existence of a separate Palestinian identity exists only for tactical reasons[...]
+Only for political and tactical reasons do we speak today about the existence of a Palestinian people, since Arab national interests demand that we posit the existence of a distinct "Palestinian people" to oppose Zionism.
+For tactical reasons, Jordan, which is a sovereign state with defined borders, cannot raise claims to Haifa and Jaffa, while as a Palestinian, I can undoubtedly demand Haifa, Jaffa, Beer-Sheva and Jerusalem.
 Once we have acquired all our rights in all of Palestine, we must not delay for a moment the reunification of Jordan and Palestine".

 The interviewer James Dorsey stated that "Mohsen's position is not that surprising.
 Listening to his political and ideological views, one sometimes cannot suppress the feeling that perhaps less has changed in the Arab world than was originally expected", referring to the decline of Pan-Arabism in the aftermath of the Six Day War in 1967.